-For in-depth social media and blog insights, you may like our self-publishing course content – but, be you published or not, here’s a whistle-stop tour on how to successfully start a writer’s blog.
+For in-depth social media and blog insights, you may like our self-publishing course content – but, be you published or not, here’s a whistle-stop tour on how to successfully start a writer’s blog for time-pressed writers.

 What to write about in blog posts

 - Opinion post (perhaps wise or poignant, perhaps funny, depending how you write)

 - How-to guide (on something you know well)